 Among Mrs. Estes’s lodgers at 281 Dartmouth were William G. Ward and his wife, May (Alden) Ward, who lived there from about 1900 through 1905.
 He was a professor at Emerson College of Oratory, and she was an author, primarily of biographies, and a lecturer.
 Their daughter, Helen Ward, a teacher, lived with them.
 In 1898, they had lived in Syracuse, New York, where he was a professor of English literature at Syracuse University.
 By 1906, they had moved to Brookline.

-In 1907, Mary Estes rented 277 Dartmouth from the estate of Harriet (Upham) Putnam and extended her lodging house into the third building.
+By the 1906-1907 winter season, Mary Estes rented 277 Dartmouth from the estate of Harriet (Upham) Putnam and extended her lodging house into the third building.

 By 1917, the Boston Society for Decorative Arts had leased a storefront at 279 Newbury and additional rooms at 281 Dartmouth.
 In March of 1917, it applied for (and subsequently received) permission to cut a door between 279 and 281 Dartmouth.
 The Society continued to be located at 279 Dartmouth in 1920, but was no longer there by 1922.